 Payments in bitcoin to individuals in Portugal are also not taxed.
-Companies who deal in bitcoin will be liable to tax on capital gains of between 28% and 35%.
+Companies that deal in bitcoin will be liable to capital gains tax of between 28% and 35%.
 Keeping track of your dealings is vital, as much depends on classification and definitions.
 As always, some things are best sorted out with a trained accountant.

-Much depends on whether you are trading professionally or a casual investor.
+Much depends on whether you are trading professionally or as a casual investor.
 Crypto trading is both recognized and tax allowable.
-For expats or financial immigrants to Portugal who declare a tax residency in the country, there is a highly attractive tax regime called NHR (Non Habitual Resident), offering tax reductions and exceptions.
+For ex-pats or financial immigrants to Portugal who declare a tax residency in the country, there is a highly attractive tax regime called NHR (Non-Habitual Resident), offering tax reductions and exceptions.

 Tax when moving residency